|

 Battle of Chickamauga: Battle and Battlefield Maps

-Battle of Chickamauga Map (Right): Shows the Union and Confederate
+(Right) Battle of Chickamauga Map.
+It indicates the Union and Confederate

-armies, Missionary Ridge, Lookout Mountain, the lines-of-battle, and the proximity of Chickamauga to Chattanooga - two
+armies, Missionary Ridge, Lookout Mountain, the lines-of-battle, and the distance between Chickamauga and Chattanooga

-critical Civil War battles.
-(Click to enlarge.)
-Map is courtesy People's Cyclopedia of Universal Knowledge, Vol 1.
+- two critical Civil War battles.
+Map courtesy People's Cyclopedia of Universal Knowledge, Vol 1.

 This